Equilibrium Refinement through Negotiation in Binary Voting: Games for Binary Aggregation

-Clearly, all constant aggregation games are uniform.
-Games with uniform payoff are arguably the most natural examples of aggregation games.
+A natural class of aggregation games is that of games where the individual utility only depends on the outcome of the collective decision: \begin{definition} An aggregation game $\A$ is called {\bf uniform} if for all $i \in \N$ and profiles $\B$ it is the case that $\pi_i(\B)=\pi_i(\B')$ whenever $F(\B)=F(\B')$.
+A game is called {\bf constant}, if all $\pi_i$ are constant functions, i.e., for all $i\in\N$ and all profiles $\prof{B}$ we have that $\pi_i(\prof{B})=\pi_i(\prof{B}')$. \end{definition} Clearly, all constant aggregation games are uniform.
+Games with uniform payoffs are arguably the most natural examples of aggregation games.
 The payoff each player receives is only dependent on the outcome of the vote, and not on the ballot profile that determines it.
 For convenience, we assume that in uniform games the payoff function is defined directly on outcomes, i.e., $\pi_i:\D\to\mathbb R$.
+Constant games are games where players' preferences are fully defined by their goals, and are therefore dichotomous.

-Adapting a standard definition from the literature, we call a strategy $B$ $i$-{\em truthful} if it satisfies $\gamma_i$.
-In case $\gamma_i$ is a complete cube that specifies fully a single binary ballot, i.e., the agent has one precise objective over all issues at stake, we fall into the classic setting of having a unique truthful strategy and all other ballots available for strategic voting.
+We call a strategy $B$ $i$-{\bf truthful} if it satisfies the individual's goal $\gamma_i$.
+Note that in the case in which $\gamma_i$ is a cube that specifies in full a single binary ballot---that is, the agent's goal {\em is} a ballot---our notion of truthfulness coincides to the classic notion used in judgment aggregation and binary voting where only one ballot is truthful, and all other ballots are available for strategic voting.